- Course Delivery

-The online Bachelor's of Multidisciplinary Studies (BMS) with a concentration in Aviation Studies along with the nationally recognized University of Nebraska at Omaha Aviation Institute offers high quality programs featuring full-time and adjunct faculty who are nationally recognized authorities in the field of aviation.
+The online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Aviation Studies along with the nationally recognized University of Nebraska at Omaha Aviation Institute offers high quality programs featuring full-time and adjunct faculty who are nationally recognized authorities in the field of aviation.

 - Internship programs are available to gain hands-on experience in the field

 - Student organizations are offered to help connect with other students who share the same passion